culshoefer/codeCurriculum-gitbook/chapter1.md

  * `not in` – not a member in collection

 **Note**: `in` can also be used for iterating over elements of a collection – `for x in range(10)`.
 But more about that later

+## Exercises on conditionals

+1. Write a program to take in two numbers, then to ask the user if he wants to 1) add numbers 2) subtract numbers 3) multiply numbers 4) divide numbers.
+Then, depending on the user's choice, display the sum, difference, product or quotient.

+2. Write a program of a *vending machine*.
+It works like this: At the start, ask the user how old they are.
+If they are older than 18, show a different selection.
+If they are below 10 years old, also show a different selection.
+In any case, for each product in the vending machine (e.g. coke, water, orange juice), ask the user if he wants to have the drink.
+Each drink should be assigned a price.
+Then, finally, display the user's selection together with the price.

+3. **Challenge** Can you write a personality quiz?
+The user should answer different questions (with `yes` and `no`, or to select a choice `1`, `2`, `3`, `4`...).
+After answering some questions, show them their personality!
+E.g. `Are you introverted?` - `yes`, `Do you often say wise things?` - `yes` - `Here's the result: Your personality resembles Yoda!`

 ## Loops